 Competitors may enter a pizza with any combination and number of toppings they choose.
 There are no restrictions on dough, sauce, toppings or styles.
 Otherwise, imagination is your only limit!

-Entrants have four choices:
+Entrants have two choices:

-Make two (2) round pizzas at least 10 inches in diameter
+Make two (2) round pizzas at least 10 inches in diameter.

 Competitors will decide which of the two pizzas will go to the judges.
 The second will be given to the audience for sampling.